top of page

 But changing what you do for a living, pursuing a new passion or really giving your side hustle all you’ve got are big, intimidating changes.
 Arguably more so than trying to make it to the gym more often or cutting sweets from your diet - but I’m biased.

-So if you’re thinking of making 2020 the year that you really go for it, but you’re feeling overwhelmed and have no idea where to start, I’ve broken down the process into steps.
+So if you’re thinking of making 2020 the year that you really go for it, but you’re feeling overwhelmed and have no idea where to start, I’ve broken down the journey so you can get a sense of what to expect based on my own and clients' journeys.

 Reading them, you can decide for yourself if you’ve got the guts, stamina, and most importantly the desire to hurtle yourself forward through all of them this (woops NEXT!) year.
 If they look intimidating, I promise you the discomfort of making a change is a 100 times better than the discomfort of spending 2020 stuck in the same life you lived in 2019.

-And if you’re curious about any of it, hop on a free consult with me to find out what these steps might look like for you (or you can read about my 4-step process in the Your Next Move package).
+And if you’re curious about any of it, hop on a free consult with me to find out what these steps might look like for you (you can also learn more about my 4-step process in the Your Next Move package, or in the Roadmap to Finding and Living Your Calling).
 You can do this, and I’m here to help.

 Step 1.
 Unhappiness - otherwise known as feeling “bleh”